pzompa/PP4-Practical-Life-Hacks/README.md

 When a user is logged in:
 - The nav bar shows Home, Browse Hacks, Add hack, Add to Favorite and Logout menu
+- The nav bar shows also the name of user logged in.
 - More option such as My favorite Hacks become available on the menu bar